archer-yang-lab/envlp/data/README_data.txt

 Description:

      Data is collected from the Laboratory School of the University of Chicago.
 The data consists of scores from a cohort of pupils in grades 8-11 on the vocabulary section of the Cooperative Reading Test.
 The scores are scaled to a common, but arbitrary origin and unit of measurement, so as to be comparable over the four grades.

 Usage:

-     load VocabGrowth
+     load VocabGrowth.mat

 Format: